legalize-dev/legalize-nl/nl/BWBR0012288.md

 In Eritrea is geen sprake van een uitzonderlijke situatie als bedoeld in artikel 3 EVRM.

-### 11.4.2.
-Systematische blootstelling in de zin van paragraaf C2/3.3 Vc
+### 11.4.1.
+Uitzonderlijke situatie in de zin van paragraaf C2/3.3 Vc

-In Eritrea is geen sprake van systematische blootstelling aan een behandeling in strijd met artikel 3 EVRM.
+In Eritrea is geen sprake van een uitzonderlijke situatie als bedoeld in artikel 3 EVRM.

 In Eritrea is adequate opvang in de zin van [paragraaf B8/6 Vc](328899).